AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

     end Lists;

-GNATprove can fully prove this version.
-As ``Goes_To`` is an expression function, its body is available for proof.
+GNATprove can fully prove this version: ``Goes_To`` is an expression function, so its body is available for proof (specifically, for creating the postcondition needed for the proof).

 Example #3
 ~~~~~~~~~~

-The package ``Stacks`` defines an abstract stack type with a ``Push`` procedure
+The package ``Stacks`` defines an abstract stack type with a ``Push``
-to add an element at the top of the stack, and a function ``Peek`` to peek at
+procedure that adds an element at the top of the stack and a function
-the element at the top of the stack.
+``Peek`` that returns the content of the element at the top of the stack
+(without removing it).

 .. code:: ada